Amanita australis

+The species was first described by New Zealand mycologist Greta Stevenson in 1962, along with a purported unique species which 30 years later was reduced to synonymy with A. australis.
+The species is found only in New Zealand, where it occurs in Leptospermum and Nothofagus forests.

-Taxonomy and classification
+Taxonomy

 Amanita australis was first described by Greta Stevenson in 1962, based on specimens she collected in April 1954 around Lake Rotoiti in Nelson Lakes National Park, in New Zealand.
 In the same publication, Stevenson described Limacella macrospora, collected in 1952 at Day's Bay near Wellington.
 Stevenson thought this was a new species different from any previously described Limacella because of its larger size and amyloid spores.
 Austrian mycologist Egon Horak later transferred it to the genus Oudemansiella, but did not provide a reason for making the new combination.
 In 1986, Pegler and Young proposed a classification for Oudemansiella based largely on spore structure, but they excluded O. macrospora, considering it a species of Amanita.
 Geoff Ridley examined Stevenson's holotype material and reduced L. macrosporus to synonymy with A. australis in 1993, explaining: The size, shape and amyloid reaction of the spores, the dimensions of the basidia, the presence of clamp connections and lamella margin cells indicate that this is Amanita australis Stevenson and easily fits into the concept of this taxon. ...
 Macroscopically the specimen lacks the typical pronounced basal bulb to the stipe and volva remnants on the pileus; however, it is not an unknown condition in this taxon.

 Although Stevenson originally placed the species in Amanita section Phalloideae because of a perceived similarity to A. citrina, it is now classified in section Validae; many species in this section have bulbous stem bases.
 Ridley suggests an appropriate common name would be the "straw flycap", while Rodham Tulloss calls it the "far south Amanita".
 The specific epithet australis means "southern".